juspay/hyper-sdk-capacitor/README.md

     ext {
         ....
-        clientId = "<clientId shared by Juspay team>" hyperSDKVersion = "2.1.25"
+        clientId = "<clientId shared by Juspay team>" hyperSDKVersion = "2.2.2"
         ....
     }
     ....
 }
 ```

-Optionally, you can also provide an override for base SDK version present in plugin (the newer version among both would be considered).
+- You can also provide an override for base SDK version present in plugin (the newer version among both would be considered). - Optional
+- Exclude microSDKs provided with HyperSDK for given clientId by adding excludedMicroSDKs - Optional

 ### iOS